john-cd/rust_howto/src/categories/command-line-interface/ansi_terminal.md

 Low-level cross-platform terminal rendering and event handling.

-Crossterm is a pure-rust, terminal manipulation library that makes it possible to write cross-platform text-based interfaces.
-It supports all UNIX and Windows terminals down to Windows 7
+`crossterm` is a pure-Rust, terminal manipulation library used to write cross-platform text-based interfaces.
+It supports all UNIX and Windows terminals down to Windows 7.

 - Full control over writing and flushing output buffer
 - Is tty